johnmramirez/Restaurant_Review_Backend_System/project2b/README.md

-# Project 2a
+# Project 2b

 ABOUT:

-A Spring REST service utilizing Java, Spring MVC, Spring Cloud Gateway, and a MongoDB database.
+A Spring REST service utilizing Java, Spring MVC, Spring Cloud Gateway, Netflix Eureka Server, and a MongoDB database.
 This service receives and saves restaurant review data comprised of:
 Restaurant Name, Restaurant Rating, Date visited, and the customer Review.